surma/surma.dev/content/things/ditherpunk.md

   <figcaption>Example image #2: A black-and-white photograph of San Francisco’s Bay Bridge, downscaled to 253x400 (<a href="./light-hires.jpg" target="_blank">higher resolution</a>).</figcaption>
 </figure>

-This is black-and-white photo uses 256 different shades of gray.
+Both black-and-white photos use 256 different shades of gray.
 If we wanted to use fewer colors — for example just black and white to achieve monochromaticity — we have to change the pixels that are not already black or white.
 In this scenario, the colors black and white are called our “color palette” and the process of changing pixels that do not use a color from the palette is called “quantization”.
-Because not all colors from the original image are in the color palette, this will inevitably introduce an error called the “quantization error”.
+Because not all colors from the original images are in the color palette, this will inevitably introduce an error called the “quantization error”.

 > **Note**: The code samples in this article are real but built on top of a helper class `GrayImageF32N0F8` I wrote for the [demo] of this article.
 It’s similar to the web’s [`ImageData`][ImageData], but uses `Float32Array`, only has one color channel, represents values between 0.0 and 1.0 and has a whole bunch of helper functions.
 The source code is available in [the lab][lab].